 The current version was designed in 1566 by Vignola, who was in nearby Caprarola to build the Palazzo Farnese, and was summoned to Viterbo to build the fountain.

-Finally, the whole fountain was demolished and then reconstructed with the same material.
+In the end, the whole fountain was demolished and then reconstructed with the same material.